 The area surrounding the trailhead is also home to the Maple Valley Farmer’s Market.
 If you hit the trail on a Saturday morning between 9 a.m. and 2 p.m., from May 1 to September 25, expect some crowds.
 But that also means you can enjoy the local vendors at the market afterwards as well!

-If the kids still have energy to burn, area parks and playgrounds provide a great outlet.
-Head back down the way you came to play at the Maple Woods neighborhood park where you’ll find a climbing wall, tube slides and everything you need to keep the kids busy.
-Take note of the notice that designates the park for residents only; keep that in mind when you make your play plans.
-Lake Wilderness Park is also a great option for families, and it’s on your way back to the city.
+If the kids still have energy to burn, Lake Wilderness Park is the outlet you're looking for, and it’s on your way back to the city.
 This large recreation area has a newly-updated playground, a beach and picnic spots if lunch is on the menu.

-If the kids have worked up an appetite playing Sister's Grimm, Maple Valley has quite a few kid-friendly restaurants that’ll fill their bellies for the way home.
-Farrelli’s Pizza is a fun one for kids who fancy themselves chefs.
-Order a Kids Make pizza and all the ingredients your crew needs to assemble their own ‘za will be brought to your table.
-Familiar fave, MOD Pizza, is also just off 169.
+If all this play means the kids have worked up an apetite, Maple Valley has quite a few kid-friendly restaurants that’ll fill their bellies for the way home.
+Farrelli’s Pizza is a fun one for kids as is familiar fave, MOD Pizza, just off 169.
 If sandwiches, salads and soups are more your speed, check out S’wiched, where you can feed your crew for under $5 each.
-Spring Kitchen offers another local option that caters to families.
-Kids eat free on Tuesdays and the kids menu includes Vietnamese faves like pho, teriyaki and sweet and sour chicken.
+Spring Kitchen offers another local option that caters to families, offering Vietnamese faves like pho, teriyaki and sweet and sour chicken on the menu.